Human skeletal changes due to bipedalism: Limbs

 An increase in leg length since the evolution of bipedalism changed how leg muscles functioned in upright gait.
 In humans, the push for walking comes from the leg muscles acting at the ankle.
 A longer leg allows the use of the natural swing of the limb so that, when walking, humans do not need to use muscle to swing the other leg forward for the next step.
 As a consequence, since the human forelimbs are not needed for locomotion, they are instead optimized for carrying, holding, and manipulating objects with great precision.

 This results in decreased strength in the forelimbs relative to body size for humans compared to apes.

 Having long hind limbs and short forelimbs allows humans to walk upright, while orangutans and gibbons had the adaptation of longer arms to swing on branches.
 Apes can stand on their hindlimbs, but they cannot do so for long periods of time without getting tired.
 This is because their femurs are not adapted for bipedalism.
 Apes have vertical femurs, while humans have femurs that are slightly angled medially from the hip to the knee, thus making human knees closer together and under the body's center of gravity.
 This adaptation lets humans lock their knees and stand up straight for long periods of time without much effort from muscles.
-The gluteus maximum became a major role in walking and is one of the largest muscles in humans.
+The gluteus maximus became a major role in walking and is one of the largest muscles in humans.
 This muscle is much smaller in chimps, which shows that it has an important role in bipedalism.
 When humans run, our upright posture tends to flex forward as each foot strikes the ground creating momentum forward.
 The gluteus muscle helps to prevent the upper trunk of the body from "pitching forward" or falling over.